 The Undergraduate Mathematics Office is located in Phillips 356.
 This room is the office inside the Undergraduate Common Room (Phillips 354).
 Come and visit any time.
-The departmental Undergraduate Services Manager, Susan Stedman, can answer any questions you might have regarding our program.
+The departmental Undergraduate Services Manager, Elizabeth Davidson, can answer any questions you might have regarding our program.
 To refer to the UNC Undergraduate Bulletin, click here.

 Undergraduate Course Placement Information